Photo: Southern Championships Forest, November 2018.

 Sara Coleridge The Garden Year

 In November, the 2019 GB Squad was announced.
 There was one major domestic race: the Southern Championships, which incorporated South London Orienteers' "OK Nuts" Trophy.
 The UK Elite Orienteering League announced its 2019 fixtures.
 Alasdair McLeod married, and the groom had company at a Parkrun that morning (and no, they didn't let him win as it's a time trial not a race.)

-British Orienteering News Item Announcement of 2019 Squad.
+The British Orienteering News Item about the squad was published on the 11th November.
 There are three new names and two leavers.